 PSLG Leader Training

-Starting in the academic year of 2010/11, the centre will be running a number of PSLG student leader training workshops at the beginning of each academic semester.
+The centre runs a number of PSLG student leader training workshops at the beginning of each academic semester.
 These workshops are designed to equip the student leaders with various techniques that can be used for facilitation during PSLG sessions.
-Announcement and information about the training will be posted regularly on this website on the homepage.
+Announcements and information about the training will be posted regularly on this website on the homepage.

 The PSLC can also provide induction/training workshops for teaching and administrative staff who are interested in/planning to initiate a PSLG programme for their module/course, department or college.
-This type of training is designed to provide a hands-on introduction to PSLG with particular focus on how to set-up, implement, co-ordinate, evaluate and maintain a successful peer-supported learning programme.
+This type of training is designed to provide a hands-on introduction to PSLG with a particular focus on how to set up, implement, coordinate, evaluate and maintain a successful peer-supported learning programme.